In the beginning was the fascination.

 The delights of that night with Amada Luna, and the eight nights that followed, are a whole other story.
 The dive near the campus where we ended up must have been as sordid as any of Havana's sex lairs.
 But, crazed with desire as I was, I barely noticed anything other than the sex feast served to me by a woman as gifted in the erotic arts as she was in singing boleros.
 I've already mentioned that her body was not particularly voluptuous.
 She was rather thin, small-breasted, and her ass, though tight, was nowhere near the volume usual in Cuban women.
-But the casual wisdom with which she deployed her weapons, and the seductive talent she brought to her task were devastating.
-If, until then, I had been in love with a fantasy woman who scorched me with her voice, now I was head over heels about a very real person who refused to sing boleros offstage, who resisted all attempts to talk about herself, who rejected my company outside the four walls of the bedroom.
+But the casual wisdom with which she deployed her weapons, and the seductive talent she brought to her task, were devastating.
+If, until then, I had been in love with a fantasy woman who scorched me with her voice, now I was head over heels for a very real person who refused to sing boleros offstage, who resisted all attempts to talk about herself, who rejected my company outside the four walls of the bedroom.
 The same being who, in the hours that she devoted to me, hypnotized me with her amatory savvy, learned and refined in who knows how many other beds.

 For Amada Luna everything was acceptable, everything fair in the intimacy of the love ritual.
 Her whole body engaged in the act, and she knew how to bring my own fully alive: every protuberance, each cavity, each and every fold.
 Strangely enough Amada Luna never uttered a word during sex.
 Rather like an orchestra conductor, she directed with her hands, signaled with her eyes, made her intentions clear with a twitch of her lips.
 Guided by a profound wisdom—probably the same that made her so dominant on stage—she first cast a spell and then seduced with an endless array of erotic resources that, during those nine unforgettable nights, were mine to relish.